aavegotchi/aavegotchi-wiki/posts/en/staking.md

 ### Staking GHST on Polygon Cheetsheet!

-The following diagram shows the two different routes to staking on Polygon that we have discussed above (<a href=#staking-ghst-tokens-directly>Staking GHST tokens</a> ; <a href=#staking-in-the-ghst-quick-pool-on-quickswap>Staking in the GHST-QUICK pool</a>).
+The following diagram shows the two different routes to staking on Polygon that we have discussed above (<a href=#staking-ghst-tokens-directly>Staking GHST tokens</a> ; <a href=#staking-quickswap-lp-tokens>Staking in the GHST-QUICK pool</a>).

 <img class = "bodyImage" src = "/staking/GHST-to-Matic-Cheatsheet.png" alt = "GHST to Matic Cheatsheet">

+## Staking Contract Addresses

+The following table shows the various staking contract addresses on Polygon.
+The ghstStaking and stkGHSTQUICK contracts share the same contract address.
+Do check the contract address first before finalizing any transactions.

+table_stakingContractAddresses

 ## Purchasing Raffle Tickets